 Corn remains the most popular irrigated crop, representing 50 percent of all irrigated acreage (Figure 2).
 Wheat still remains the second most commonly irrigated crop, but its acreage trend continues downward.
 Alfalfa and soybean have been gaining acreage, while grain sorghum acreage has been decreasing.
-Alternative crops of cotton, sunflower and dry beans have been increasing in acreage but the number of irrigated acres is not reported separately from dryland production.
-However, total acreage of irrigated cotton, sunflower and dry bean are still relatively small.
+Alternative crops of cotton, sunflower and dry beans have been increasing in acreage but the number of irrigated acres is not reported separately from dryland production, however, total acreage of all three are still relatively small.